joshwadd/Advanced_Lane_Detection/README.md

 1. **Camera calibration** :  Use of imaging hardware in practice often produces distortions in the obtained images that can change the perceived location and size of objects in the image.
 For accurately detecting and then measuring the properties of the lane as it appears in the real world, this distortion must be corrected for. and removed.
 2. **Edge detection** : Pixels associated with the lane lines are identified in the image using gradient and colour space transforms and returned via a binary mask image of these pixels.
 3. **Perspective Transform** : The perspective of the image is transformed to give an over head 'birdseye' view of the lane lines.
-This makes
+This makes it easier to detect
 5. **Line detection** :
 6. **Measuring lane parameters** :

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMDA0NTYxODZdfQ==
+eyJoaXN0b3J5IjpbLTIwMTU3NDg4MThdfQ==
 -->